Disney's ABC network adds shows from Spielberg, Rhimes, Marvel

-ABC, the third-ranked U.S. television network, said on Tuesday it would add shows produced by Steven Spielberg and Sondra Rhimes, the producer of "Grey's Anatomy" and "Scandal," to its prime-time lineup this fall.
+ABC, the third-ranked U.S. television network, said on Tuesday it would add shows produced by Steven Spielberg and Shonda Rhimes, the producer of "Grey's Anatomy" and "Scandal," to its prime-time lineup this fall.

 The network, owned by the Walt Disney Co, will add another show from Disney's Marvel action hero-generating unit, with the mid-season show "Marvel's Agent Carter" based on its blockbuster "Captain America" movies.
 "Marvel's Agents of S.H.I.E.L.D." returns for a second season.

-Note: (This story has been corrected to fix Shonda Rhimes' name in the lede)